NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/Package-Manager-Console.md

 ![Install-Package command](/images/consume/package-manager-console-install-package.png)

-Refer [here] (Package-Manager-Console-PowerShell-Reference#Install-Package) for a complete list of PowerShell Reference on Install
+Refer [here] (/ndocs/tools/powershell-reference#install-package) for a complete PowerShell reference on Install-Package.

 NuGet retrieves the package from the specified package source and installs it in the project that is selected in the **Default project** drop-down list